firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 ### Custom sign-in screen

-You can customize everything about the authentication method picker screen, except for the actual sign-in buttons.
+You can customize everything about the authentication method picker screen, except for the actual sign-in buttons and their position.

 In order to do so, create a subclass of `FIRAuthPickerViewController`  and customize it to your needs.
 Provide `FIRAuthUI` with an instance of your